brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

     events and which the Engine would later query to build it's model.

       'pio eventserver'

 10) Modify the python script 'submitData.py' to reflect the appID of your app which you had saved in 'info.txt'.
 Execute it to convey the various points to be clustered by the K-Means algorithm as follows:

       'python2.7 submitData.py'

-11) Run:
+11) Run the following in the directory where the code resides to build the model:

       'pio build'

-    in the directory where the code resides to build the model.
+12) Run the following to train the model:

-12) Run:

       'pio train'

-    to train the model.
+13) Run the following to deploy the model:

-13) Run:

       'pio deploy'

-    to deploy the model.

-14) Having deployed the engine, we can check that it's up and running using a standard web browser at the URL 'http://localhost:8000'
+14) Having deployed the engine, we can check that it's up and running using a standard web browser at the URL

+      'http://localhost:8000'

 15) Finally, we can run a python script such as 'getPredictions.py' to get predictions for new data-Points.